 Also, the more processed and modified a whole grain is, the more likely it is to cause an inflammatory reaction.
 This is because immune cells recognize these processed and modified grains, not as food, but as a foreign invader.
 Since some groups of amino acids in our body tissues are similar to those in grains, the immune system’s recognition of those proteins can cause our immune system to attack and inflame various tissues of the body.

 I recall 4 years ago when my dog began experiencing severe pain that actually made him immobile.
 When I switched him to a grain-free food, he was pain-free and running around like a puppy again after just 1 week.

-2. Take Curcumin or Turmeric: Curcumin is the primary therapeutic compound identified in the spice turmeric.
+Curcumin is the primary therapeutic compound identified in the spice turmeric.
 In a study of osteoarthritis patients, those who added only 200 mg of curcumin a day to their treatment plan had reduced pain and increased mobility.
-In fact, curcumin has been shown in over 50 clinical studies to have potent anti-inflammatory activity.
+In fact, over 50 clinical studies show curcumin has potent anti-inflammatory activity.

 Although taking turmeric powder in spice form doesn’t taste very good, research has shown it assimilates better in the body this way than taking it in supplement form.
-Adding a pinch of black pepper along with it has been shown to enhance the assimilation of turmeric as well.
+Research shows adding a pinch of black pepper along with it enhances the assimilation of turmeric as well.